-Roofing including roof space I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and boarded over with timber sarking material.
+Roofing including roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched and covered in slate.
+The roof structure incorporates dormer projections comprising UPVC weather board walls and a flat roof coverings which is assumed to be clad in felt or similar material.
+There are further flat roof coverings over the entrance vestibule, and rear extension.
+I was able to inspect and gained access to the hatches within a kitchen and bedroom.
+The roof is built of timber trusses and boarded over with sarking board material.
 Insulation material is laid between the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC materials consisting of half round gutters feeding round downpipes.
+Rainwater units are of PVC material consisting of half round gutters feeding round downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls appear to be of cavity brick construction with a rendered external finish.
-A damp-proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp-proof membrane.
-There are sub-floor ventilators to lower walls.
+The outer walls of the original property are of solid stone construction with a rendered finish.
+The extension appears to be of modern timber framed cavity construction.
+A damp proof course was not visible.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of uPVC double glazed type.
+Windows and external doors are of a UPVC double glazed type.
+There are sections of PVC fascia board.

 External decorations Visually inspected.
-External decoration is generally of low maintenance material.
+External decorative finishes are generally of low maintenance material.